-Several factors can limit a PRO measure's sensitivity to change.
-First, multi-trait scales containing items that are not relevant to the population being assessed may fail to capture change over time.
-The responsiveness of a PRO measure may also be constrained by using scales that offer categorical or a limited range of response options.
-PRO measures that specify an extensive timeframe for reporting also will not be likely to demonstrate change, particularly when administered regularly over a brief period of time.
-The responsiveness of a PRO measure is also limited when items that reflect stable characteristics are included, because these are unlikely to change.
-Scales that contain items with floor or ceiling effects are also problematic.
-A PRO measure's sensitivity to change may depend upon the direction of the change.
-For example, Eurich and colleagues found that PROs were more responsive to change when patients got better clinically than when they got worse.
+There are a number of factors which may limit a PRO measure's sensitivity to change.
+First, the use of multi-trait scales containing items that are not relevant to the population being assessed may fail to capture change over time.297 The responsiveness of a PRO measure may also be constrained by the use of scales that offer categorical or a limited range of response options.297 PRO measures that utilize an extensive timeframe for reporting also will not be likely to demonstrate change if administered regularly over a brief period of time.297 The responsiveness of a PRO measure is also limited by the inclusion of items that reflect stable characteristics which are unlikely to change as well as scales that contain items with floor or ceiling effects.297 It is also important to note that a PRO measure's sensitivity to change may depend upon the direction of the change.
+For example, Eurich and colleagues found that PROs were more responsive to change when there was clinical improvement, relative to deterioration.30 would be expected to show greater change secondary to treatment in those content areas.293 Thus, the greater sensitivity to change in condition-specific PROs is likely due to the strong content validity inherent in disease-specific measures.30 As a result, the use of a combination of disease-specific and generic PRO measures may yield the most meaningful data.^{30,32}

-In addition to these factors, a growing body of research suggests that condition-specific PROs are more sensitive to change than generic PROs.
-30,32,319-321 This reflects the fact that responsiveness to change is likely influenced by the purpose for which the measure was originally developed.321 For example, measures developed to emphasize specific content areas would be expected to show greater change after treatment in those content areas.314 Thus, the greater sensitivity to change in condition-specific PROs can likely be attributed to the strong content validity inherent in condition-specific measures.30 As a result, using a combination of condition-specific and generic PRO measures may yield the most meaningful data.^{30,32}
+In addition to those factors, a growing body of research suggests that condition-specific PROs are more sensitive to change than generic PROs.^{30,32,298-300} This reflects the fact that responsiveness to change is likely impacted by the purpose for which the measure was originally developed.300 For example, measures developed to emphasize specific content areas